List of Dungeons & Dragons rulebooks: Starter sets

-Essentials products

 Dungeons & Dragons 5th edition

 Initially promoted in playtest materials as Dungeons & Dragons Next, the fifth edition of Dungeons & Dragons was released in a staggered fashion through the second half of 2014.
 Unlike previous editions, this edition of the game was developed partly via a public open playtest.
 An early build of the new edition debuted at the 2012 Dungeons & Dragons Experience event to about 500 fans.
 Public playtesting began on May 24, 2012, with the final playtest packet released on September 20, 2013.